pichim/PM2_PES_Board_Example/docs/markdown/ultrasonic_sensor.md

 ### Create UltrasonicSensor Object
 ---------------------------
 In the given example, the sensor is plugged into pin D3 on the PES-Board.
-Initially, it's essential to add the suitable driver to ``main`` file and then create an object with the pin's name passed as an argument.
+Initially, it's essential to add the suitable driver to ``main`` file and then create an object with the pin's name passed as an argument along with the variable definition that will handle the reading from sensor.

 ```
 #include "pm2_drivers/UltrasonicSensor.h"